ucsd-progsys/liquidhaskell/README.md

 will be produced covering the full input test set.
 Additionally, their effects can be combined by providing a third `-c` option (this  will produce 2 files `filtered-top.svg` and `filtered-bot.svg` instead of 3).
 An optional key `-o` can be supplied to specify an output directory for the generated files.
+The `--allocs` flag produces charts for the memory allocations instead of time.

 There is also a legacy script `scripts/plot-performance/chart_perf.sh` that can be used to generate comparison charts in both `svg` and `png` formats.
 It requires [gnuplot](http://www.gnuplot.info/) to run and assumes both files contain